bahrus/xtal-fetch/README.md

 <script src="https://unpkg.com/xtal-fetch@0.0.40/build/ES6/xtal-fetch.js"></script>
 ```

+CDN links like these should generally *not* be referenced directly from a generic web component meant for code distribution.
+If xtal-fetch is part of a suite of components used frequently with other components, some form of primitive bundling would go a long way to bring performance numbers down.

 As mentioned, if you don't need all the functionality of xtal-fetch.js, replace the above links with xtal-fetch-get or xtal-fetch-req (and modify the tag name accordingly.)